santhoshpdy/newdevopstraining/README.md

-# newdevopstraining
+# devopsclass
-This is to practice git commands
+This repository created to learn Git commands.